jcontrerasleyton/flight-prediction-api/doc/README.md

 ![Architecture diagram](/media/architecture.png)

-The Continuos Integration and Continuous Delivery Pipeline for this project is the following:
+The Continuous Integration and Continuous Delivery Pipeline for this project is the following:

-First, Cloud Build is used to build and push a Python 3.7 based image to the GCP Container Registry, which wraps the Rest API and exposes it with a Gunicorn WSGI HTTP Server.
+- First, Cloud Build is used to build and push a Python 3.7 based image to the GCP Container Registry, which wraps the Rest API and exposes it with a Gunicorn WSGI HTTP Server.

-Then, a Terraform manifest its aplied to enable the required APIs, create the Cloud Run service (sourcing the latest pushed image from Container Registry) and configure the IAM neened permissions throughout the automation.
+- Then, a Terraform manifest is applied to enable the required APIs, create the Cloud Run service (sourcing the latest pushed image from the Container Registry), and configure the IAM needed permissions throughout the automation.